 Section 7.
 An advisor to the Student Senate shall be selected in the manner prescribed by the Vice President of Student Affairs.

 Section 8.
-Standing Committee Chairs, Senate Pro Tempore, and Senate Freshman Forum Advisor shall be chosen as outlined in the Code of Laws.
+Standing Committee Chairs, Senate Pro Tempore, and Senate Freshman Forum Advisors shall be chosen as outlined in the Code of Laws.

 ARTICLE IV